 You may not know how you got infected, or how long it will take to recover.
 Instead of focusing your energy on regret or what ifs, double down on what you can do.
 Your job now is to take care of yourself, get well and avoid spreading the infection to anyone else.

 Ask loved ones to check in on you regularly via phone, email or video chat.
 Talk to them about how you’re feeling.
 If you’re worried about taking care of children, pets or household duties while you’re sick, identify family members, friends or members of your community who aren’t part of a high-risk population and may be able to help.

 Eat well, stay hydrated + meditate

 Feed your body nutritious food (over comfort food) when your appetite allows, and stay hydrated.
 If you’re able, take deep breaths, meditate or stretch to help relax your body.

-Your body needs rest in order to recover, so now isn’t the time to stay up till 3 a.m. binge watching a new show.
+Give yourself permission to just rest.
+You don’t have to do or achieve anything besides taking care of yourself.
+Now isn’t the time to stay up till 3 a.m. binge watching a new show.

 Being socially isolated can increase your risk of depression and anxiety.
 While you recover, watch out for these common red flags:

-Dr. Anand notes that many behavioral health professionals are now seeing patients virtually, so if you can’t seem to control your negative thoughts, or experience any of these signs for more than two weeks, ask your healthcare provider to refer you to someone.
+Dr. Albers notes that many behavioral health professionals are still seeing patients virtually, so if you can’t seem to control your negative thoughts, or experience any of these signs for more than two weeks, ask your healthcare provider to refer you to someone.